Search Wisconsin criminal records through official channels quickly and efficiently.

 There are 19 adult institutions, 14 facilities under the Wisconsin Correctional Center System, 3 Wisconsin Women’s Correctional System facilities, and five juvenile facilities and regional offices.

-How To Know If You or Someone Else Has a Warrant in Wisconsin
+How To Know if You or Someone Else Has a Warrant in Wisconsin

 While Wisconsin does not have a statewide search for warrants, contacting the specific county would be the best way to see if someone has a warrant out for their arrest.
 For example, Portage County has an active warrant list on its website that is updated every two weeks.